nene/scriba/content/en/contact.md

 ## Scriba LLC

-**Scriba Translation Agency engineers towards opportunities that would enhance the effectiveness of the business of our clients and facilitate the achievement of established aims together.**
+**Scriba Translation Agency offers opportunities that enhance the effectiveness of the business of our clients and facilitate the achievement of established aims together.**